Benthos is able to perform string interpolation on your config files. There are two types of expression for this; functions and environment variables.

 key: benthos-key

-We can now write multiple brokers into KAFKA_BROKERS
+We can now write multiple brokers into KAFKA_BROKERS by separating them with

 commas, Benthos will automatically split them.
 We can now run with our